Time saved by using a Reference Data Library

 Our client is working with consultants from Arcadis and Semmtech, among others, to set up and use a Reference Data Library.

-So what makes Laces so suitable for this?
+So what makes Laces Reference Data Library so suitable for this?

 It is possible to record information unambiguously.
 Assets, for example, and make it suitable for exchange in various tools.
 Laces, however, is unique in its accessibility regarding use.
-Data entered by domain experts is immediately suitable for exchange between applications without the intervention of data and IT specialists.
+Domain experts entering data can immediately exchange it between applications without the need for intervention from data and IT specialists.
 Laces is also unique in its use of open standards.
 This makes applying data in any application much easier.

 More detail …

-Laces allow information to be structured and exchanged according to Linked Data standards.
+Laces allows to structure and exchange information according to Linked Data standards.
 Linked Data provides methods and techniques but still leaves the application in different sectors free.
 NTA 8035 / NEN2660 (Part II) describes the application of Linked Data in the built environment using basic concepts such as physical objects, activity, and events.

 Using these standards, Laces allows our client to capture and exchange agreements about meaning in a standardized way.
 This is done in a Reference Data Library and based on existing electrical engineerings standards, such as IEC/ISO 81346 and IEC 61355-1*.